whitesparrrkz/coretopbot/README.md

 the requirements are in requirements.txt its also needed to install gifski and add a path variable to the directory containing the binary

+dont expect this to be good code lmao, i suck

 thanks